Authored by the expert who managed and guided the team behind the Malta Property Pack

 Does a property price drop look likely in Valletta as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Valletta over the next 12 months is low, because the main ingredients of a crash (excessive leverage, collapsing demand, or massive oversupply) are not present.
+As of 2026, the risk of a meaningful property price decline in Valletta over the next 12 months looks medium low, because demand is slower but there is no clear distress signal.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Valletta.